checkeverything.ch

 • Romandy and other: Vaud, Valais, Fribourg, Basel-Landschaft

-In these cantons, wages are determined by:
+In these places wages are determined by:

 • Individual wage negotiation between employer and employee